Gabriel Arias Player Props: Guardians vs. Mariners

 |Games w/1+ RBI

-- Mariners pitchers combined to allow 186 total home runs last year (1.1 per game).
-That ranked 24th in baseball.
+- Mariners pitchers combine to allow six total home runs at a rate of 0.8 per game (to rank 11th in the league).

+- Gonzales (0-0) gets the starting nod for the Mariners, his second this season.

+- The left-hander last appeared on Sunday against the Cleveland Guardians, when he tossed five innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.